Ludwig-K/QGisLinearReference/README.md

 The resulting layers are 'memory layer' which you can export to different vector formats.

-You can also manually update the features of an existing data-table with virtual Layer or define a target-data-table via plugin
+You can also manually update the features of an existing data-table (with virtual Layer) or define a target-data-table via plugin and append new or update existing features.

-You can also use the plugin just to visiualize the position of points/line-segments along a line.
+You can also use the plugin without creating memory tables/virtual layers just to visiualize the position of points/line-segments along a line.

 This is my first plugin for QGis, so please be patient and report bugs, ideas for missing features or translation-errors.